When people send me emails asking a question on the subject of psychic attack, they fall invariably into two categories:

 Anyway, after having read this book, at first I found it liberating that the negative thoughts I was having might not belong to me.
 I thought, maybe they were coming from outside of me after all.
-I preferred to blame what might be in my environment rather than face up to the fact that I had a lot of fear and traumas to heal.
+I preferred to blame what might be in my environment rather than face up to the fact that I had a lot of traumas to heal.

 (Plus I was an empath and I was picking up on other peoples’ negative emotions on a daily basis, which made my emotional state worse.)

 Soon after I’d sort of accepted this theory in the book I had read, I began to have bad dreams.
 They involved evil beings victimizing me and pinning me down.
 The dreams were so vivid that it felt real and I was scared.
 I wondered if these were the beings the book talked about.